My mother, Anne Chamberlain, died on the morning of November 7th, at the age of 87.

 The impact, of course, of being raised by someone who talks incessantly like a broken record and has no real capacity to engage in a meaningful way with her children or with most anyone else who doesn't just want to be talked at, is devastating.
 I wouldn't change my past if I could, and I've always felt that my reaction to this kind of parenting, which involved escaping into the solace of my internal world, probably helped turn me into who I am today, which is hopefully a good thing.
 But it's like being raised by a bulldozer, and the recovery has been long and slow.

 I have always been grateful for the presence of my father growing up.
-Although it was always clear that Anne was in charge of everything, Howard always treated his children not only with affection, which Anne was also full of, but also with a keen sense of the importance of the dignity and respect that Anne so regularly violated.
+Although it was always clear that Anne was in charge of everything, Howard always treated his children not only with affection, which Anne was also full of, but also with a keen sense of the fragility of these little beings, his children, and he always treated us with dignity and respect, with none of the scolding that Anne felt the need to deliver so often.
+She would say that he was leaving all of that important work to her, since, as was obvious to her, someone had to do it.

 Anne had been my earliest and biggest introduction to progressive politics, though it wasn't until I was probably over 50 that I really began to take in what a profound influence she had on me as far as the development of my worldview went.